aberardinelli/lily58build/README.md

 ![Pins pressed into ProMicro and sockets](images/promicro_pins.jpg)

 * Solder each pin to the ProMicro.
+If you used leftover wires from other components, you will want to cut the excess wire off (close to the solder joint).
 * Pull the ProMicro out of the sockets, remove the tape.
 Press the ProMicro back into the sockets.

 # Step 7: Install the OLED screens